A Capella Singing Group Workshop Series

 For students in grades 8-12, Yale's annual Brain Bee is a free neuroscience competition that tests students' understanding how the brain functions.
 Competing students can flex their brain knowledge to win prizes as groups or as individuals.
 After the competition, students interact with Yale neuroscience majors and hear neuroscience talks from Yale faculty.

-Camp Kesem At Yale
+Camp Kesem at Yale

 Camp Kesem at Yale was founded in 2013 to support children and youth in Connecticut whose families have been affected by a cancer diagnosis.
 Kesem's mission is to support children through and beyond a parent's cancer.
 Run by about 45 student volunteers, Camp Kesem works to provide year-round support and a week-long free summer camp to over 100 children ages 6-18.
 Camp Kesem at Yale also provides support throughout the year with constant communication, care packages, reunion days, and other support networks.